SaschaLuethje/AutoFaUmfelderkennungTrafficSigns/README.md

 Save this file as label_map.pbtxt in models/annotations/

 # Step 2.3: Create trainval.txt
 trainval.txt is a list of image names without file extensions.
-To create trainval.txt you can simple use the following script (TODO).
-Save this file as trainval.txt in models/annotations/
+To create trainval.txt you can simple use the following command ls >> trainval.txt.
+Save the file in models/annotations/

 # Step 2.4: Create TFRecorf (.record)
 TFRecord is an important data format designed for Tensorflow.
 (Read more about it here (https://www.skcript.com/svr/why-every-tensorflow-developer-should-know-about-tfrecord/)).
 Before you can train your custom object detector, you must convert your data into the TFRecord format.
 We’re going to use customScripts/create_tfrecord.py to convert our data set.
 Run this script for both datasets (train and test).